-In Sector 29, the two-minute light curves of 19,995 targets were subjected to the transit search in TPS.
-Of these, Threshold Crossing Events (TCEs) at the 7.1 $\sigma$ level were generated for 689 targets.
+In Sector 31, the two-minute light curves of 19,995 targets were subjected to the transit search in TPS.
+Of these, Threshold Crossing Events (TCEs) at the 7.1 $\sigma$ level were generated for 773 targets.

-We employed an iterative method when conducting the Sector 29 transit search.
+We employed an iterative method when conducting the Sector 31 transit search.
 The top panel of Figure 7 shows the number of TCEs at a given cadence that exhibit a transit signal from an initial run of TPS.
-The 3- $\sigma$ peaks were used to define deemphasis weights for a second run of TPS, the results of which are shown in the bottom panel of Figure 7.
+The 3- $\sigma$ peaks were used to define de-emphasis weights for a second run of TPS, the results of which are shown in the bottom panel of Figure 7.
 The final set of TCEs and the results reported here are based on the second run of TPS.
-The values of the adopted deemphasis weights are provided in the DV timeseries data products for targets with TCEs.
+The values of the adopted de-emphasis weights are provided in the DV timeseries data products for targets with TCEs.

-The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 29.
+The top panel of Figure 8 shows the distribution of orbital periods for the final set of TCEs found in Sector 31.
 The vertical histogram in the right panel of Figure 8 shows the distribution of transit depths derived from limb-darkened transiting planet model fits for TCEs.
 The model transit depths range down to the order of 100 ppm, but the bulk of the transit depths are considerably larger.

 A search for additional TCEs in potential multiple planet systems was conducted in DV through calls to TPS.
-A total of 916 TCEs were ultimately identified in the SPOC pipeline on 689 unique target stars.
+A total of 1064 TCEs were ultimately identified in the SPOC pipeline on 773 unique target stars.
 Table 3 provides a breakdown of the number of TCEs by target.
 Note that targets with large numbers of TCEs are likely to include false positives.

 Note that for those targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.
 Differences for some crowded and/or dim targets may also result from the background correction algorithm update introduced in Sector 27 (see DRN38).
-Reprocessing of Year 1 data with TIC 8.1 and the latest codebase is underway at the SPOC, as of Fall 2020.